Free-agent Forecast: Week 12

 Darius Slayton, New York Giants

 Replaying this one from last week as he returns from a bye: There’s a lot of all or nothing going on here, and the rookie is still learning the ropes as he goes.
 The good is when Slayton has been on, look out!
 The New York Jets and Detroit Lions each gave up two TDs to him in his past three contests, enveloping a four-target, one-catch game vs. Dallas.
-Slayton has at least 11.2 PPR points in 50 percent of his games, and reports suggest WR Sterling Shepard (concussion) could miss the rest of the year.
+Slayton has at least 11.2 PPR points in 50 percent of his games.
+WR Sterling Shepard (concussion) is supposed to return to practice this week, but he has done this once already and his symptoms returned.
 The remaining schedule is hit or miss: at Chicago (27th), vs. Green Bay (24th), at Philadelphia (8th), vs. Miami (18th), at Washington (16th).
-He’s explosive enough to warrant a roster spot in all traditional fantasy formats.
+Slayton is explosive enough to warrant a roster spot in all traditional fantasy formats, even if Shepard indeed plays.

 Availability: 44%